daattali/beautiful-jekyll/course-descriptions/DSCI_571_sup-learn-1.md

+---
+title: DSCI 571
-# DSCI 571: Supervised Learning I
+subtitle: Supervised Learning I
+---

 ## Short Description
 Introduction to supervised machine learning, with a focus on classification.
 Decision trees, logistic regression, and basic machine learning concepts such as generalization error and overfitting.